 There are 139 beaches on the island of Oahu and the city of Honolulu has some of the best accessible beaches.
-Ala Moana Beach, Sans Souci Beach Park and Kailua Beach Park all have beach wheelchairs available for rental on a first come, first serve basis.
-Ala Moana Beach also has special beach mats laid out on the sand so individuals in their own personal wheelchairs may go right up to the water.
-Although not technically ‘accessible,’ if you go towards the volleyball nets on Waikiki Beach, the sand is hard enough that a wheelchair could wheel right onto the beach.
+Ala Moana Beach, Sans Souci Beach Park and Kailua Beach Park all have beach wheelchair rentals available on a first come, first serve basis.
+Many people are interested in finding a wheelchair rental at Waikiki Beach: Although not technically ‘accessible,’ if you go towards the volleyball nets on Waikiki Beach, the sand is hard enough that a wheelchair could wheel right onto the beach.
 Hanauma Bay Nature Reserve is a nature preserve dedicated to safeguarding the fragile marine life on the Bay.
-Hanauma also has a beach wheelchair available for rental.
+Hanauma also has beach wheelchair rentals available.
 The tram that transports guests to and from the beach has a wheelchair ramp and the theatre with a short video about Hanauma has closed captioning.
-For beaches in Honolulu that are not accessible or do not have beach wheelchairs, visitors may rent beach wheelchairs through Special Needs Group.
+For beaches in Honolulu that are not accessible or do not have beach wheelchair rentals, visitors may use a beach wheelchair rental through Special Needs Group.

 USS Arizona Memorial

 On the morning of December 7, 1941, the U.S. Naval Base at Pearl Harbor in Hawaii came under a surprise air attack.
 In memory of those who died aboard the sinking USS Arizona, a memorial was opened in 1962.
 The USS Arizona Memorial is now Hawaii’s most visited attraction with more than 1.5 million visitors a year.
 The Visitor Center is free to the public and has a museum with exhibits about the Pearl Harbor attack.
 A Navy boat then ferries visitors to the USS Arizona Memorial itself; each visitor must get a numbered ticket, from the Visitor Center and a designated departure time.
 Before boarding the boat for the Memorial, visitors may watch a 20-minute film about the attack on Pearl Harbor.
 The Navy boats, memorial, movie theater, exhibit area, information desk and bathrooms are accessible in Honolulu scooter rentals or wheelchair rentals.